Tastror/HomeworkMarking/readme.md

 python diff_all.py
 ```

 to check the codes' duplication rate.
-If you have some other codes as benchmark to check the student's codes, put them in `more_diff/` dir as below.
+If you have some other codes as benchmark to check the student's codes, also put them in the `more_diff/` directory as shown below.

 ```plaintext
 more_diff/